How to Grow a YouTube Channel (Tips & Tricks)

 Tags

-One of the biggest mistakes that new YouTubers make is foregoing the use of video tags.
+One of the biggest mistakes that new YouTubers make is missing the use of video tags.

-Put simply, video tags are keywords that your audience searches for on the platform that will help them find your video in the results.
-So, you’re putting yourself at a great disadvantage if you don’t make extensive use of them.
+Video tags are keywords your audience searches for on the platform to help them find your video in the results.
+So, you’re at a great disadvantage if you don’t use them extensively.

-You should take the time to consider what relevant terms your audience may be searching for in order to find your content.
-For example, a YouTube channel that focuses on improving your art skills would use tags like ‘how to draw’ or ‘how to get better at drawing.’
+Consider what relevant terms your audience may search for to find your content.
+For example, a YouTube channel focusing on improving your art skills would use tags like ‘how to draw’ or ‘how to get better at drawing.’

 Network And Collaborate With Others